777Tu/ipmd-core/README.md

 ## The Solution:

-I built RIPIA to fix this.
+I built IPMD(Image Pixel MetaData) to fix this.
 Instead of putting the info in a hidden "backpack" (metadata) that apps can strip away, this tool pins the info directly into the image's "DNA" (the pixels).

 ## Why it's different:
 **It survives screenshots:** Since the data is in the pixels, the screenshot tool "photographs" the hidden data too.